ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 {% endhighlight %}

-And when you have the bug in production you may decide to figure out why the association is not set for the user.
-You open rails console and check the association:
+A bug in production pops up after run of a migration like this.
+You connect to the server, open rails console, and see what's the heck:

 {% highlight ruby %}
 user = User.find_by(nick: '@ka8725')